ManishChapagain/ecommerce-store/README.md

    flask run
    ```

-   The backend will be available at `http://localhost:5000`
+   The backend will be available at `http://localhost:5000`.
+You can test using Postman as well.

 ### Frontend Setup